Skip to main content

 clover white

-A general-purpose POS with no repair tracking, no appraisals, and no jewelry-specific inventory.
+A general-purpose POS with no repair tracking, appraisals, or jewelry-specific inventory.
 Here's what that looks like in practice.

 square logo white-1